aelassas/wexflow/README.md

 # Wexflow

-Wexflow is an open source and cross-platform workflow engine and automation platform.
-The goal of Wexflow is to automate recurring tasks.
+Wexflow is an open source and cross-platform workflow engine and automation platform that aims to automate recurring tasks.
 With the help of Wexflow, building automation and workflow processes become easy.

 Wexflow provides a cross-platform workflow server, a backend for designing, managing and tracking workflows, sequential workflows, flowchart workflows, and approval workflows on generic business objects called records.